RaspberryPiFoundation/python-curriculum/en-GB/codecraft/CodeCraft - notes.md

 + codecraft/water.png
 + codecraft/brick.png

-You can also find a completed version of this project's challenges in the 'Volunteer Resources' section, which contains:
+You can also find a completed version of this project in the 'Volunteer Resources' section, which contains:

 + codecraft-finished/codecraft.py
 + codecraft-finished/variables.py